agrifooddatacanada/OCA_package_standard/README.md

    	- `bundle_digest` where the community grouping MUST use "bundle_digest":_"SAID value of the target bundle which MUST appear in oca_bundle_".
    	- `overlays` where the community overlays are listed.
  - Each community overlay MUST include the following objects in this specific order (canonicalization):
-	- `d` where the community overlay MUST use "d":"####" where #### is the SAID of the correctly canonicalized overlay.
+	- `d` where the community overlay MUST use "d":"_SAID of the correctly canonicalized overlay_".
-	- `type` where the community overlay MUST use type= "community/overlays/community_name/overlay_name/vX.X" where overlay_name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.
+	- `type` where the community overlay MUST use type= "community/overlays/community_name/overlay_name/vX.X" where community_name is the name of the community, overlay_name is the name of the overlay, and versioning MUST follow semantic versioning.
-   	- `capture_base` where the community overlay MUST reference the capture base of the schema using "capture_base":"####" where #### is the SAID of the referenced capture base.
+   	- `capture_base` where the community overlay MUST reference the capture base of the schema using "capture_base":"_SAID of the referenced capture base_".
 - Each community overlay MAY include language and MUST reference language using "language":"xxx" if they are specific to languages where xxx is the 2 or 3 letter ISO language code.
 - Communities MUST ensure that their overlay names are unique within their community_name namespace.